PCB Cost Considerations: Optimizing Your Design Budget

 Key Factors of PCB Costs

-Various factors influence PCB manufacturing costs, many of which can be controlled through your PCB’s design.
+Various factors influence PCB manufacturing costs, many of which can be optimized through careful design choices.

 Board Size and Complexity